Search

 All Are Welcome

-We are fortunate to live in an equally inclusive community, which stands for respect of ideas regardless of their origin; home to a multicultural community, Charlottesville is a national example of strength and unity at times of adversity, and a place where we all feel safe and welcomed.
+We are fortunate to live in an equally welcoming community, which stands for respect of ideas regardless of their origin; home to a multicultural community, Charlottesville is a national example of strength and unity at times of adversity, and a place where we all feel safe and welcomed.

 'A Day in the Life' of Our Residents